What Does the Bible Say about Cremation?

 My husband and I would like to be cremated after our deaths.
 Our families do not approve.
 Is there scripture that will back us in our decision?
+What does the Bible say about cremation?

-As best as I can tell, there is no Bible passage that attempts to give guidelines regarding acceptable burial procedures.
+It may not give you the confirmation you need, but here is your answer about what the Bible tells us about cremation - as best as I can tell, there is no Bible passage that attempts to give guidelines regarding acceptable burial procedures.
 No matter which burial practices one follows, the results are always the same: “Dust to dust, ashes to ashes."
 Job reiterated the final disposition of the body in Job 34:14-15: “If it were his intention and he withdrew his spirit and breath, all mankind would perish together and man would return to the dust."

 The ancient Egyptians embalmed bodies to delay decay and to prepare for the afterlife.